ByThePi/GitHubRepoAnalyzer/README.md

 # GitHubRepoAnalyzer

-Clones the given repo and analyzes only files with *.java extension
+The program clones a repository, specified by a user-provided URL, to the device where it is executed.

-The program clones that repo to the device on which the program is run, via the URL received from the user and representing a Github repo.
+Various git commands are utilized during the cloning process.

-Various git commands are used for the cloning process.
+It recursively scans the cloned project and examines only files with the *.java extension, excluding those that contain "interface" or "enum" structures.

-It recursively scans the cloned project file and examines only files with *.java extension, excluding structures containing "interface" and "enum" from these files.
+Focusing solely on classes, the program reads the lines of each file one by one using a "while" loop.

-The program, which evaluates only the classes, starts reading the lines of the file under examination one by one with the help of a "while" loop.
+It counts Javadocs, comment lines, empty lines, total lines, and functions in the file using various methods.

-It counts "javadocs", comment lines, empty lines, total number of lines and functions in the file with the help of various methods.
+From this data, it calculates the number of code lines and the comment deviation percentage.

-Based on the data it obtains, it calculates the number of code lines and the comment deviation percentage.
+All this data is printed to the console in a specific format under the relevant class.

-All this data is printed to the console in a specific pattern under the relevant class.
-And the program ends.
+The program then terminates.